Adriatic Deck Plan, Cabin Class

 A fine image of Olympic at anchor marked as Titanic on a memorial postcard.
 “The largest ship in the world.”
 Unused.
 Some bending in the upper left-hand corner.

 A post-sinking disaster card for the famous RMS Titanic.
 Details in the caption about her tragic loss.
-Interestingly, stamped in the period with a 1 cent American stamp but not canceled, mailed, or written on. … read more ›
+In very good condition with some bumped corners.
+These sinking cards are getting tougher to source, but I… read more ›

 RMS Olymipc, Homeric, and Majestic brochure from around 1925.
 The finest brochure ever done for White Star Line’s post-war trio of ships.
 20 pages of full color covering all 3 ships.
 RMS Majestic as the… read more ›